Singh-Prakash07/Notes/stating with JavaScript/01_Intro.md

 <body>
 ```

--	In Node JS complier
+2. In Node JS complier
+3. In browser's console
 ## Use of var, let, const
 ###	var
   -	globally scoped
   -	can be updated and re-declare anywhere
   -	It stores undefined if not initialized.
+  -	try to not use var in js
 ###	let
   -	are block scoped
   -	can be updated, but not be re-declare once created.